 In 2021, thanks to a generous grant from the Kirkpatrick fund, the church underwent an extensive remodel to create a modern wedding venue, meeting spaces, and advanced sound and technology system.

 Below is an account of the Church in the Wildwood's history, gathered by church members.
 This timeline begins in the late 1800s and continues to present day.
 This is a living account and will be updated as we uncover past memories.
 If you have something to add, please contact us!

 1871 In the middle of a cattle ranch, Ogden Whitlock builds the first house in what will become Green Mountain Falls.

 1887 The Colorado Midland Railroad arrives in Green Mountain Falls.

-1888 Families begin attending worship services and having Sunday school in homes and in a cabin located in a local lumberyard and sawmill.
-This is where the Children’s Ark now stands.
-There the worshippers sat with their feet in the sawdust.
+1888 Families begin attending worship services and holding Sunday school in homes and in the sawdust of a local lumberyard and sawmill.
+This site later became the Children’s Ark.

 1888 Green Mountain Falls incorporates as a town.

 1889 The pavilion — the gazebo — is built on an island in the lake.
 A school is opened in Green Mountain Falls.